Close to $2 million available to support Canadian programs to significantly reduce food waste and loss

 This funding seeks to support promising programs that have the potential to significantly reduce food waste and loss – with the ultimate goals of preventing loss, maximizing donations of usable food, and minimizing food waste that ends up in landfills.
 Applications will be considered in three areas:

-- And optimizing and/or developing organic recycling solutions, such as advancing innovations and programs that improve organic recycling
+- Accelerate innovations and programs that improve organic recycling

 Walmart's Food Waste Efforts

-Walmart is working to achieve zero waste across its operations in key markets – including Canada – by 2025.
+Walmart is working to achieve zero waste, using the Zero Waste International Alliance definition, across its operations in key markets – including Canada – by 2025.
 Walmart Canada's commitment to reducing food waste includes selling food that is nearing its best before date at a discounted price as part of a Customer Value Program.
-The retailer has also donated more than five million pounds of food to food banks across the country through a comprehensive food diversion program which pairs Walmart Canada stores with a local food bank and ensures good food is donated to those who need it most, aligning with Walmart's commitment to provide 4 billion meals globally.
+The retailer has also donated more than 14.5 million pounds of food to food banks across the country through a comprehensive food diversion program which pairs Walmart Canada stores with a local food bank to help get food to those who need it most, aligning with Walmart's commitment to provide 4 billion meals globally.
 Today, 244 of Walmart Canada's stores send organic waste for composting or anaerobic digestion so it doesn't end up in municipal landfill.
 Walmart also continues to work with suppliers to improve packaging and food handling processes to maintain quality and freshness.